-At December 31, 2020, \$nil (as at December 31, 2019 - \$nil) was recognised as a deferred tax liability for taxes that would be payable on the unremitted earnings of certain of the Company's subsidiaries as the Company has determined that undistributed profits of its subsidiaries will not be distributed in the foreseeable future; and the investments are not held for resale and are expected to be recouped by continued use of these operations by the subsidiaries.
-The amount of temporary differences not booked for these unremitted earnings at December 31, 2020 is \$4,887 (as at December 31, 2019 - \$5,147).
+At December 31, 2021, \$nil (as at December 31, 2020 - \$nil) was recognised as a deferred tax liability for taxes that would be payable on the unremitted earnings of certain of the Company's subsidiaries as the Company has determined that undistributed profits of its subsidiaries will not be distributed in the foreseeable future; and the investments are not held for resale and are expected to be recouped by continued use of these operations by the subsidiaries.
+The amount of temporary differences not booked for these unremitted earnings at December 31, 2021 is \$4,527 (as at December 31, 2020 - \$4,887).

-25. RELATED PARTIES
+24. RELATED PARTIES

 The former corporate secretary of the Company is a partner in a firm that provides legal services to the Company.
-During year ended December 31, 2020, the Company incurred legal services from this firm of \$50 (2019 - \$74).
-As at December 31, 2020, the Company had an outstanding payable balance due to this firm of \$8 (as at December 31, 2019 - \$nil).
+During the year ended December 31, 2021, the Company incurred legal services from this firm of \$3 (2020 - \$50).
+As at December 31, 2021, the Company had an outstanding payable balance due to this firm of \$nil (as at December 31, 2020 - \$8).

-26. KEY MANAGEMENT TRANSACTIONS
+25. KEY MANAGEMENT TRANSACTIONS